linagora/swiftonfile2/README.md

 Both provide a posix interface, global namespace, scalability, data replication and support for extended attributes.

-Currently, files added over a file interface (e.g., native GlusterFS), do not show up in container listings, still those files would be accessible over Swift's REST interface with a GET request.
-We are working to provide a solution to this limitation.
+Since SwiftOnFile2, files added over a file interface (e.g., native GlusterFS), will show up in container listings, and those files would be accessible over Swift's REST interface with a GET request.

 There is also subtle but very important difference in the implementation of [last write wins](doc/markdown/last_write_wins.md) behaviour when compared to